microsoft/Workshop-Interact-with-OpenAI-models/docs/01-intro/1-intro.md

 ---
-title: "Workshop Format"
+title: "Format"
 slug: /
 ---

 > _This is a **60-minute** workshop that will give you a hands-on introduction to the core concepts and best practices for interacting with OpenAI models._

-It has been designed for _instructor-led_ sessions at key Microsoft events - but can be used for _self-guided_ learning at home after completing additional setup steps as described below.
+It has been designed for _instructor-led_ sessions at Microsoft events but can also be used for _self-guided_ learning at home with additional setup as described below.

 ## 1. Instructor-Led Learning